This article is brought to you by Banville Law, a crane accident law firm in New York.

 Cranes are typically used in construction projects or for loading and unloading goods in factories.
 However, crane use is not restricted to industries and construction as they are heavily used at seaports.
 It is important to note that there are various types of cranes for various uses and each has different maintenance requirements.

-Cranes are used on daily basis for various purposes, but the likelihood of accidents happening is one unfortunate thing which cannot be avoided.
+Cranes are used on daily basis for various purposes, but the likelihood of accidents happening is one unfortunate thing that cannot be avoided.
 Accidents may occur when the load being carried or some crane part is dropped, causing fatal injuries or even death.
-In other circumstances, a crane may collapse, fall or tip-over which can also have disturbing consequences.
-The slightest negligence of operating a crane can lead to a devastating fall of heavy substances, enormous fire break-outs and a deadly crane overload.
+In other circumstances, a crane may collapse, fall, or tip-over which can also have disturbing consequences.
+The slightest negligence of operating a crane can lead to a devastating fall of heavy substances, enormous fire break-outs, and a deadly crane overload.
 Other than adequate crane safety training, a responsible attitude can go a long way in eradicating the dangers of crane operation.

-Usually crane accidents occur due to various reasons including but not limited to:
+Usually, crane accidents occur due to various reasons including but not limited to:

 It becomes much easier to prevent an accident if you know the actual cause.
 In July 2010, OSHA (US safety and health administration body) passed new rules and safety regulations for crane operators.
 One of the most important safety regulations in the lot is that to be a crane operator, one must be fully licensed by a recognized body such as the National Commission for the Certification of Crane Operators (NCCCO).
 This ensures that all crane operators are familiar with the risks and dangers that come along with their job which helps them to prevent potential accidents.

 Crane operations require thorough and careful planning.
 To ensure crane safety: